 All of the above is happening just as consumer interest in flowers has caught fire.
 Americans have been nesting at home and can still be separated from loved ones.
 As a result, the beautiful products that we sell have seen a spike in demand.
 That is excellent news and something we hope will be sustained.
 The challenge, of course, is that the spiking demand for flowers is occurring at precisely the time when flower supply is in a trough.

-Love N 'Bloom has strong and resilient relationships with our Flower partners to help bind our connections to our growers in places such as Holland, California, Alaska, Hawaii, and South America.
-As a result, we are confident that we are well-positioned to compete for great flowers and roses.
-That said, everyone in the industry is affected by the conditions described above.
-We want you to know that while Love N' Bloom will do everything in our power to fill orders precisely as we have taken them, there will occasionally be a need for flexibility.
+Love N 'Bloom has been able to maintain a premium selection of flowers for our customers.
+We are in constant communication with our flower partner suppliers and importers and plan in advance for our client's special event occasions.
+As a result, we are confident that we are well-positioned to compete for great flowers and roses in the global market plant.
+That said, everyone in the industry is affected by the conditions in some way or another.
+We want you to know that while Love N' Bloom will do everything in our power to fill orders precisely as we have taken them, there will occasionally be a need for flexibility as we do not budge on quality when it comes to the flowers we design for our clients.
 We can guarantee that we will make every effort to be 100% on the mark and delivery you the highest quality of blooms.
 Still, we know the situation will make it difficult for many of our floral industry friends and partners to achieve that goal.
 We also know that flowers will be more expensive to purchase from our farms and suppliers until this supply-chain imbalance returns to normal.
 So, we ask that you bear with us as we strive to provide outstanding quality flowers Love N' Bloom holds as an essential cornerstone of our brand values as we move through this unusual period.
 We will be communicating proactively during this time, as always.
 We hope this resurgence of having and giving beautiful flowers continues, and we look forward to a more regular supply level in the months ahead.

 “It is the time you have wasted for your rose that makes your rose so important.”